‘Keep Going. The Sheikh Orders It’: Inside The Upside-Down World Of Developing In Dubai

 “It just doesn’t seem likely a legitimate regional competitor to Dubai will emerge in at least the next decade,” CBRE Middle East Managing Director Nicholas Maclean said.

-But that doesn’t mean Dubai’s real estate market is on solid footing.
+That doesn’t mean Dubai’s real estate market is on solid footing.

 DAMAC Properties Chairman Hussain Sajwani, one of Dubai’s largest developers, in October accused rival developer Emaar of dumping too much supply in the market and called for as much as a two-year moratorium on residential construction.
 Sajwani continues to stress the market is heading for trouble if rampant building continues.